Sunday, October 9, 2016

 "Ya get a load of that shit?" exclaimed Bobby as he exhaled a plume of smoke.
 "Which one of you fucks ordered bacon-wrapped chicken?"

 The group all laughed as they finished the joint and relocated back inside of the Grant.

 Grant was in his sixties.
 Retired veteran.
 Hated everyone.
-Used his returning home money to open up a bar where he could spend his dying days serving up fucks like these.
+Used his returning home money to open up a bar where he could spend his dying days serving local punks like these.
 Though the age gap was considerable, he didn't mind 'em much.
 Matter of fact, Grant kind of liked having them around.
 Reminded him of when he was their age.
 Still fit, not giving a shit, and ready to kill.
 Two wars, three ex wives and seven children later...
 Grant was the explosive type who could blow at any moment, depending on the prevailing inner city winds.
 The Roaches sauntered in and piled onto old bar stools.
 They slapped their hands against the bar repeatedly and the commotion caused other patrons to turn and look their way.
 For the most part, everyone knew everyone here, but there were a few outsiders who watched the young crew tentatively and with caution as they continued to bang the bar and yell at the bartender.

 "Why you even have that goddamn song on the box, Grant?"
 (American Pie played from a jukebox along the corner of the furthest wall).